Eliza4021/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This is python if else loops function project
+this is python if else loops function project